sav-1305/sav-1305/README.md

 and Engineering as a Junior member of India's top rocketry\
 team, ThrustMIT.
 Here, I develop firmware solutions for the\
 flight computer and associated testing systems.
 It is also an\
-engaging avenue for gaining practical experience with\
+engaging avenue for gaining practical experience in\
 developing hardware systems and implementing required software.

 <br />